Travelling Solo in Austria

 You can cycle the Danube in 8 days through Austria, Slovakia and Hungary, or combine Austria on a 43 day tour from Madrid to Rome.
 With both tour companies you share a room with another female or you can pay extra for your own room.
 Read our Intrepid Travel Reviews

 Get Your Guide – Get Your Guide helps you to find top-rated activities and tours in worldwide destinations including Austria.
 Choose from a half-day tour to Hallstatt from Salzburg, a classical concert at Schonbrunn Palace, or the original Sound of Music tour.
-There are several to choose from and it’s really simple to use.
+There are several to choose from including Vienna tours and day trips from Vienna, and it’s really simple to use.
 Just check the reviews, price and availability then book online. * Check all tours and prices here

 From The Airport